What is the cost of routine vet care?

 The prevalence of certain diseases and parasites in your region may also play a role in the cost of routine pet care.
 For instance, areas with a higher risk of Lyme disease or heartworm transmission often require more frequent and specialized preventive treatments, increasing the overall cost of routine care.

-Some regions, like San Diego, are notorious for having larger flea populations, making flea prevention a more critical and frequent expense for pet owners.
+Some regions, such as San Diego, are notorious for having larger flea populations, making flea prevention a more critical and frequent expense for pet owners.
 Living in an area with a high disease risk raises the cost of preventive care and the potential cost of treatment if your pet contracts a disease.

 How pet insurance affects routine vet costs

-Not all pet insurance policies include routine care, and some may have limits on annual reimbursements.
+Not all pet insurance policies include routine care and some may have limits on annual reimbursements.
 Some plans might cover only specific procedures or treatments, so it’s essential to carefully review what’s included in a wellness add-on before purchasing.

 Ways to reduce routine vet costs